Footprints: A Forensic Analysis

 👡Pouring of plaster

 • Pour the mixture gently into the impression.
-A spoon should be used to pour the mixture from a low level and to spread the plaster evenly.
+A spoon should be used to pour the mix from a low level and to spread the plaster evenly.
 Air bubbles should be prevented.

-• When the layer of plaster is almost one half inch thick, place on it small twigs or sticks in a criss-cross pattern to reinforce the cast.
+• When the layer of plaster is almost one-half inch thick, place small twigs or sticks in a criss-cross pattern to reinforce the cast.

 • A thin wire mesh could also be used in place of sticks.
 A second layer of plaster mixture should follow this until the cast is about one inch thick.
 The plaster is allowed to set for fifteen minutes.
-The setting of the cast is indicated by the rise in its temperature that can be felt by touching the cast surface.
+The setting of the cast is indicated by the rise in its temperature, which can be felt by touching the cast surface.

-• In order fasten the process of hardening one half teaspoon full of common salt may be added to the water before adding plaster, whereas, if sugar or borax is added to the mixture, the setting time gets retarded.
+• In order to fasten the process of hardening, one half teaspoon full of common salt may be added to the water before adding plaster, whereas, if sugar or borax is added to the mixture, the setting time gets retarded.

 👣Collection of comparison print

-• It is always better to compare crime scene footprints with the comparison print made on the similar surface.
-The suspect should be made to walk on the soft earth to leave a sunken impression and a cast as described above should be obtained.
-Inking the foot of the suspect and then transferring the inked impression on a paper obtain surface prints for comparison.
-In order to get a true idea of the formation of the sole of the feet, four to five different prints are taken in different manner:
+• It is always better to compare crime scene footprints with the comparison print made on a similar surface.
+The suspect should be made to walk on the soft earth to leave a sunken impression, and a cast as described above should be obtained.
+Inking the foot of the suspect and then transferring the inked impression onto paper, obtaining surface prints for comparison.
+To get an accurate idea of the formation of the soles of the feet, four to five different prints are taken differently:

 • Normal standing position,